Plagiarism: Plagiarism education

-Many scholars and members of academia have taken a negative position on the use of plagiarism detection technologies arguing that its use promotes a culture of surveillance and conformity in higher education.
-Many have called for a reevaluation of higher learning away from a focus on grades and credentials towards a more holistic approach.
-One such recommendation outlined by scholars is to turn students towards revision as opposed to plagiarism detection.
-This updated focus has culminated in the creation of sites such as Eli Review which is intended to facilitate improved writing through peer review.
-Educators have recognized the need for careful consideration when implementing plagiarism detection software in order to balance the promotion of academic integrity with maintaining a positive learning environment.
-This balancing act has been at the center of the pushback against traditional plagiarism detection systems, as educators have become increasingly aware of the potential negative impact of such technology on trust and privacy.
-This emphasis on striking a balance between these competing interests highlights the importance of thoughtful and nuanced approaches to addressing plagiarism in the academic context.
-Not all cultures and countries hold the same beliefs about personal ownership of language or ideas.
-In some cultures, the reiteration of another professional's work can be a sign of respect or flattery towards the person whose work is reiterated, so students who are from such countries and cultures and who move to the regions where plagiarism is frowned upon may find the transition difficult and may need more support.

-A study showed that students warned about plagiarism and its penalties were less likely to plagiarize.
+One study showed that students warned about plagiarism and its penalties were less likely to plagiarize.
 Also, in that study, students who were intentionally avoiding plagiarism wrote less on average, which was suspected to lead to reduced quality of work.

 To minimize plagiarism in the digital era, it is crucial that students understand the definition of plagiarism and how important intellectual property rights are.
 Students should be aware that correct attribution is required to prevent the accusation of plagiarism and that the ethical and legal rules that apply to printed materials also apply to electronic information.

 In journalism

 In journalism, plagiarism is considered a breach of journalistic ethics, and reporters caught plagiarizing typically face disciplinary measures ranging from suspension to termination of employment.
 Some individuals caught plagiarizing in academic or journalistic contexts claim that they plagiarized unintentionally, by failing to include quotations or to give the appropriate citation.
 Although plagiarism in scholarship and journalism has a centuries-old history, the development of the Internet, where articles appear as electronic text, has made the physical act of copying the work of others much easier.

 Because journalism relies on the public trust, a reporter's failure to acknowledge sources honestly undercuts a newspaper or television news show's integrity and undermines its credibility.
 Journalists accused of plagiarism are often suspended from their reporting tasks while the charges are being investigated by the news organization.